Introduction

 Salary components

-When structuring compensation packages, make sure to be compliant with Peruvian labor laws, such as minimum wage.
+When structuring compensation packages, make sure to be compliant with Peruvian labor laws, such as the minimum wage.
 Flexible benefits plans can be offered based on a policy that you set.
-A payroll provider in Peru such as Skuad can ensure compliance.
+A payroll provider in Peru, such as Skuad, can ensure compliance.

 Pay schedule

 The payroll frequency in Peru is monthly.
-Employers must pay a 13 and 14month salary in addition to the regular salary, paid once at the end of July and again by Christmas for a total of two bonus months’ salary.
+Employers must pay a 13-month and 14-month salary in addition to the regular salary, paid once at the end of July and again by Christmas for a total of two bonus months’ salary.

 Employee information